lockss/lockss-rtd-manual/docs/installing/installer.rst

       [Warning] Leaving ufw unchanged; see manual for details

-   and :program:`install-lockss` will immediately proceed to the next phase, :ref:`Configuring CoreDNS for K3s` (:numref:`Configuring CoreDNS for K3s`).
+   and :program:`install-lockss` will keep going.
 But K3s may malfunction without further intervention.
 See :doc:`/troubleshooting/ufw` for details.

 .. error::

-   Below are some error conditions you may encounter and what to do about them.
+   Below are some error conditions you may encounter here and what to do about them.

    .. dropdown:: :program:`ufw` configuration attempt fails